ropensci-archive/tic.package/README.md

 _tic_ is an R package for CI-agnostic workflow definitions for various R projects.
 See its [documentation](https://ropenscilabs.github.io/tic/) for more information.

+## Comparing to a conventional setup

+Only a few files are added or changed to enable integration with _tic_:

+- [`tic.R`](blob/master/tic.R): This file describes the CI workflow.
+- [`.travis.yml`](blob/master/.travis.yml): This file translates between CI stages of Travis CI and _tic_ stages.
+- [`appveyor.yml`](blob/master/appveyor.yml): This file translates between CI stages of AppVeyor and _tic_ stages.
+- [`.Rbuildignore`](blob/master/.Rbuildignore): The files listed above are not part of a built R package and must be excluded.

-# Set up an operational fork of this repository
+## Set up an operational fork of this repository

 If you want to experiment with _travis_ and _tic_ in this repo, you can fork it.